jooncco/jooncco/README.md

 - 📈 2022 is my **3rd** year as a back-end developer.
 - ☕️ I’m currently getting myself updated up to `Java 11`.
-- 🌱 I’m currently diving deeper into `Spring Boot`.
+- 🌱 I’m currently adding new features to my [blog](https://jooncco.com).
+  - Internationalizing thorugh i18next.
+  - Career section in profile page.
 - 💻 Looking for an open source project to contribute.
 - 🥅 2022 Goals:
   - AWS certified developer associate 🏅